 Paris offers so much to see and do, you’d be forgiven for never setting foot outside of the city, particularly if it’s your first visit.
 However, if you’re visiting for the second or third time, I strongly encourage you to take a day trip.
-Paris is surrounded by beautiful countryside and château with stunning architecture and intriguing history.
+Paris is surrounded by beautiful countryside sprinkled with intriguing châteaux.
 While Versailles is popular for a reason, you can avoid the crowds by visiting the following sites (with the exception of Giverny which is quite popular).
-Breathing in the country air, strolling through magnificent gardens and getting lost in the stories behind these incredible places will leave you refreshed and ready to tackle the city once more.
+Breathing in the country air, strolling through magnificent gardens and getting lost in the stories behind these places will leave you refreshed and ready to tackle the city once more.
 Here are the best Paris day trips.

-This sprawling château about 45 minutes south of Paris is nowhere near as famous as Versailles, but it offers several centuries more history.
-Fontainebleau was first built in the 12th century, but much of what you see today dates to the 1500s when François I, the king who brought the Renaissance and Leonardo DaVinci to France, renovated the palace.
-The gallery that bares his name with allegorical frescos by Rosso Fiorentino is a highlight.
+This sprawling château about 45 minutes south of Paris is not as famous as Versailles, but it offers several centuries more history.
+Fontainebleau was first built in the 12th century.
+Much of what you see today dates to the 1500s when François I, the king who brought the Renaissance and Leonardo DaVinci to France, renovated the palace.
+The gallery that bears his name with allegorical frescos by Rosso Fiorentino is a highlight.

 I believe Josephine and Napoleon’s château nine miles west of Paris may be the most worthwhile, but overlooked tourism site in Île de France.
 This means you should definitely go because it’s fabulous and never very crowded.
 The first thing you need to know about Malmaison is that it was Josephine’s refuge.
 The future Empress reportedly purchased it in 1799 without telling Napoleon and she lived there permanently after their divorce in 1809.
 She died there, sadly, just five years later.

 To get to Malmaison take the RER A train to “La Defense,” then take Bus 258 and get off at “Le Château.”
 Another option is to take the RER to Rueil-Malmaison, but it’s about a mile walk to the chateau.

 Outside the town of Melun, lies one of France’s most stunning château.
 Château de Vaux-le-Vicomte was built by Nicolas Fouquet, Louis XIV’s Superintendent of Finances, in the 17th century.
 After attending a lavish party there, Louis XIV was reportedly so jealous he commissioned the architect, painter, and landscaper to create Versailles and he had Fouquet arrested and thrown in jail, accused of embezzling money.
 Fouquet died in prison in 1680, but the Baroque château endures.

 Sill privately owned, several popular films have been shot at Vaux-le-Vicomte including The Man in the Iron Mask and The Pink Panther.
-From May to October the château stays open until midnight on Saturdays, when 2,000 candles illuminate the castle and the gardens in remembrance of the estate’s ill-fated creator.
+From May to October, the château stays open until midnight on Saturdays when 2,000 candles illuminate the castle and the gardens in remembrance of the estate’s ill-fated creator.
 Picnics are allowed on the grassy lawn at the back of the property.

 From Paris Gare de l’Est take Line P towards Provins.
 Get off at Verneuil l’Etang train station.
-A Châteaubus shuttle picks visitors up and takes them to the château everyday during high season.
+A Châteaubus shuttle picks visitors up and takes them to the château every day during high season.
 Check this page for the latest info.